 This publication has been prepared by AMP Life Limited ABN 84 079 300 379, AFSL No. 233671 (AMP Life).
 The information contained in this publication has been derived from sources believe to accurate and reliable as at the date of this document.
 Information provided in this investment option update are views of the underlying Investment Manager only and not necessarily the views of the AMP Group.
 No representation is given in relation to the accuracy or completeness of any statement contained in it.
 Whilst care has been taken in the preparation of this publication, to the extent permitted by law, no liability is accepted for any loss or damage as a result of reliance on this information.
 AMP Life is part of the AMP Group.
-In providing the general advice, AMP Life and AMP Group receives fees and charges and their benefits.
+In providing the general advice, AMP Life and AMP Group receives fees and charges and their employees and directors receive salaries, bonuses and other benefits.